skypjack/entt/README.md

     for(auto entity: ecs.view<Position>()) {
         auto &position = ecs.get<Position>(entity);
-        // do whatever you want with position (void)position;
+        // do whatever is needed with position (void)position;
     }